vesanaumane/elements-of-ai-building-ai/README.md

 # Execises

 This repository contains my answers to the exercises.
+Exercises are divided to chapter folders.